Raghav-Guru/hadoopssl/README.md

     #keytool -import -keystore truststore.jks -alias rootca -file ca.crt
     #cp truststore.jks all.jks

+### Distribute keystore and truststore to all hosts:

 **Step 12**: On all the hosts in the cluster create the directory structure which will be used in configuration:

     #mkdir -m 0755 /etc/security/{serverKeys,clientKeys}